why-not-try-calmer/feedo/README.md

 ## What this package provides
 - a Telegram bot able to post updates to any web feed (Atom or RSS) feed a chat is subscribed to; the bot is also replies directly to commands for consuming feeds at one's favorite pace
-- a library consumed by the said bot so that any user can host and play with it.
+- a server-side application consumed by the said bot so that any user can host and play with it.

 ## Features
 - web feed notifications on updates as they come or in batches